english-blog/english-blog.github.io/_posts/2012-02-27-become-a-magnet-to-money-bob-proctor-michele-blood-book-review.md

 ## **Daily Action List:**

-"*Goals without actions stay as dreams and never materialize*".
+*Goals without actions stay as dreams and never materialize*.
 By this time, you would have finalized your goals.
 Just break down your goals into smallest possible unit of work which can be done in a day or even in a minute.
 Write them down in your Daily Action List and do one task in a day.
 It’s, just that simple.
 But do these continuously for 30 days and it will become your habit.

 A sample daily action list could be like...

-"*I will create a website of my streaming videos, explaining the products and services that my company offers*".
+*I will create a website of my streaming videos, explaining the products and services that my company offers*.
 This is a goal.

 The Daily Action List could be.